News

 Photo: Creative Commons

-In response to the electricity crisis, EU energy ministers have now adopted emergency legislation to promote solar energy as a solution to high electricity prices.
+Due to the electricity crisis, the EU energy ministers have now adopted emergency legislation in favor of solar energy as a solution to high electricity prices.

-For the first time, the EU has adopted emergency legislation on renewable energy.
-With the electricity crisis affecting all of Europe, partly due to Russia's invasion of Ukraine, EU energy ministers have responded to high electricity prices.
+For the first time, the EU has adopted emergency legislation in renewable energy.
+The electricity crisis has affected all of Europe, partly due to Russia's invasion of Ukraine, and therefore, the EU energy ministers have now responded to the high electricity prices.

-As of January, EU member states will benefit from faster lead times for the delivery and installation of solar panels by shortening bureaucratic processes for solar installation projects.
-It is as yet unclear how Sweden interprets the directive, which would mean that lead times would be reduced to a three-month deadline.
+Starting in January, member states within the EU can benefit from faster lead times for delivery and installation of solar panels by shortening bureaucratic processes for solar installation projects.
+It is still unclear how Sweden interprets the directive, which would mean that lead times would be shortened to a deadline of three months.

-Specifically, lead times are to be shortened and applied to "artificial structures".
+Specifically, lead times should be shortened and applied to "artificial structures".
 What this refers to is up to each individual country to decide.
-What can be included within the designation are industrial and commercial areas as well as transport infrastructure such as carports or parking lots, or along highways and railways.
+What can be included within the designation are industrial and industrial areas as well as transport infrastructure such as carports or parking lots, or along highways and railways.

-- The energy crisis requires an emergency measure.
-The IEA says we need at least 60 GW of solar energy by next winter to make up for the shortage of Russian gas.
-This emergency regulation will help us deliver the necessary solar electricity to keep the lights on," said Walburga Hemetsberger, CEO of SolarPower Europe.
+– The energy crisis requires an emergency measure.
+The IEA believes that we need at least 60 GW of solar energy by next winter to compensate for the shortage of Russian gas.
+This emergency regulation will help us deliver the necessary solar electricity to keep the lights on, says Walburga Hemetsberger, CEO of SolarPower Europe.

 SolarPower Europe is the European trade association for renewable energy.
-SBP was the first Swedish company to engage internationally through membership in the organization.
+SBP was the first Swedish player to engage internationally through membership in the organization.

 Back to News